Primary Care Research Fellowship at ZSFG

 - 2nd Year Fellow: $64,556

-In addition to salary, all fellows receive medical insurance, disability insurance, and a discounted membership to Millberry Union, which includes a newly renovated health and fitness center as well as Outdoors Unlimited, a UCSF student-run organization that provides teaching and group outdoor experiences (sea kayaking, mountain climbing, hiking, skiing, scuba diving, sailing, etc.).
+In addition to salary, all fellows receive a $12,100 annual housing allowance, medical insurance, disability insurance, and a discounted membership to Millberry Union, which includes a newly renovated health and fitness center as well as Outdoors Unlimited, a UCSF student-run organization that provides teaching and group outdoor experiences (sea kayaking, mountain climbing, hiking, skiing, scuba diving, sailing, etc.).

 All fellows receive funds to support travel to one national conference, as well as allowances for books.